Human Subjects Research - Institutional Review Boards - IRBs

 How Do I Access the Program?

-To begin the training process, click the link above and “Log in via SSO”.
-Then, click “University of Vermont” and use your UVM Net ID and password to sign in.
+To begin the training process, click the link above and then click “Log In” which is located at the top right of the CITI page.
+Then, click "Log In Through My Institution", click “University of Vermont” and use your UVM Net ID and password to sign in.

 For additional training instructions, CLICK HERE.